searchkit/searchkit/README.md

 ```

 #### React Integration
-We provide a thin [React client](https://searchkit.co/docs/reference/searchkit-client) which integrates with Searchkit's SDK.
+We provide a thin [React client](https://searchkit.co/docs/reference/searchkit-client) which integrates with Searchkit's SDK or Searchkit GraphQL API.
 It maintains search state (pagination, filtering and querying) and provides SearchState via a hook.

 #### React Components